Anywhere that mesothelioma exists, it is a problem.

-Perhaps surprisingly, asbestos exposure leads to a significant amount of deaths each year in the state of Louisiana.
-Indeed, according to the October 2011 report Occupational Health in Louisiana: Review of Indicator Data, an estimated 29 individuals die each year due to asbestos, another disease that results from asbestos exposure.
+Perhaps surprisingly, asbestos exposure leads to a significant amount of mesothelioma deaths in Louisiana each year.
+Indeed, according to the October 2011 report Occupational Health in Louisiana: Review of Indicator Data, an estimated 29 individuals die each year due to diseases related to asbestos exposure.
 In addition, the report notes that an estimated 56 new cases of mesothelioma are diagnosed every year in Louisiana.

 When an individual suffers from mesothelioma or any other illness related to asbestos exposure, he or she may have grounds for a claim if the exposure was due to another party’s negligence.
 Negligence can mean knowing that asbestos is harmful, yet choosing to use it in one’s products anyway due to its low cost, or it can mean simply failing to protect workers by providing them with adequate safety equipment in situations where coming into contact with asbestos is necessary.
 It can also mean failing to remove asbestos from the workplace.